ColorlabMD/Prores-BitDepth/README.md

 ProRes Types:
  ProRes Proxy , Prores LT , ProRes422 , ProRes422HQ , ProRes4444 , ProRes4444XQ

-To test this I worked in a 16bit RGBA64 space.
+To test this I worked in a 16bit per component RGBA space.
 This was chosen as because I wanted to feed the Apple ProRes encoder every luminance value possible.
 I am not sure how the apple encoder works with respect to its "native" input pixel format.
 I used an AVAssetWriter with a AVAssetWriterInputPixelBufferAdaptor and 64bit RGBA pixel format buffer.
 For 12 and 10 bit I shifted 4 and 6bits respectively.

 FFmpeg was also used, however the FFmpeg encoder prores_ks only accpets 10 bit pixel buffer format.
 The decoder offers 12bit output but only for the 444 variants.